17 amazing sportwomen to lookout for at the Tokyo games

 Here are 17 awesome women competing in the Tokyo Olympics and Paralympics for Team GB who followed their dreams and proved that girls can do anything.

 Charley started boxing at the age of eight and was trained by her father at home because her local boxing club did not accept girls.
 Even though she faced challenges to learn boxing, she went on to be a youth European champion.
 Charley hung up her gloves just before the London Olympics to have her sons Arnell and Amir and daughter Amani and then returned to boxing in 2018.
 She balances boxing with being a mum and will be taking part in the flyweight category, the group that the lightest boxers play in, when she heads to Tokyo.

 Sky is the youngest professional skateboarder in the world.
 This is the first time skateboarding has been included in the games and Sky, who doesn’t have a coach and instead learns her tricks on YouTube, will be going for gold.

 She's already been competing professionally for five years and will be the youngest ever British sportsperson to compete at the Olympic games.

 Shauna was three years old when she watched a film about French free climber Catherine Destivelle.
 Inspired by her, she went on to become Britain's most successful ever competitive climber and the UK's first bouldering world champion.

 Want to try climbing?
 Our activity centres offer everything from weaselling to rock climbing.
-Find out more about what you can try.

 Ellen joined Girlguiding as a Brownie aged seven.
 Aged 26, she’s a leader at 5th Roundhay Brownies in Leeds and is going to her first Paralympics with the rowing team.